planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

 As a refresher, the Web Feature Service (WFS) provides an interface allowing requests for geographical features across the web.
-You can think of WFS as providing the "source code" to the map, as opposed to Web Map Service (WMS) which returns map images.
+You can think of WFS as providing the “source code” to the map, as opposed to Web Map Service (WMS) which returns map images.

 With WMS, it is possible only to retrieve information (GET requests).
 And with basic WFS, this is true as well.
-But WFS can have the ability to be "transactional," meaning that it is possible to POST information back to the server for editing.
+But WFS can have the ability to be “transactional,” meaning that it is possible to POST information back to the server for editing.

 This is a very powerful feature, in that it allows for format-agnostic editing of geospatial features.
-One doesn't need to know anything about the underlying data format (which database was used) in order to make edits.
+One doesn’t need to know anything about the underlying data format (which database was used) in order to make edits.

 GeoServer has full support for Transactional WFS.
-All major versions of WFS (1.0.0, 1.1.0, 2.0.0) are supported.

 --------------------------------------------------